BalexGT/TeamsBot/TeamsBot-GitHub/README.md

   and Teams' **Last read** boundary before any normal-mode action.
 - Keeps timestamp-only local history to avoid repeat work.
 It does not retain screenshots, poll questions, or answer text.
-- Uses the supplied TeamsBot robot mark for the window, Dock, and menu-bar identity.

 ## Requirements